SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - `0xA,`
 - `0x7FFFFFFF,`

-### Decimal
+### Float
 ---

-Decimal values can be written as two integers separated with a dot.
+Float values can be written as two integers separated with a dot.

 #### Examples